himanshurajora/himanshujangid.com/snippets/Yield Keyword JavaScript - With Real life use-cases.md

-gigThe yield keyword in JavaScript is primarily associated with generators, which are a special type of function that can be paused and resumed.
+The yield keyword in JavaScript is primarily associated with generators, which are a special type of function that can be paused and resumed.
 Generators are useful for working with sequences of data, asynchronous programming, and creating iterators.
 Here are some real-life use cases and examples:

 ## Lazy Evaluation and Infinite Sequences:
 Generators allow for lazy evaluation, meaning they produce values on-demand rather than generating them all at once.
 This is particularly useful when working with infinite sequences.